brightbock/cloudwatch-logs-retention/README.md

 The function will be automatically triggered according to the `schedule_expression` [schedule expression](https://docs.aws.amazon.com/lambda/latest/dg/services-cloudwatchevents-expressions.html).
 The default is to trigger approximately every 23 hours.

+Setting `delete_empty_days` to a positive integer will delete _empty_ log groups older than that number of days.

 ## How to use:

 1. Add a module definition to your Terraform.
 See the example below.